|Nutrition Facts (per serving)|

 Chocolate-covered raisins is a classic candy that's easy to make at home.
 After learning how to do it yourself, you may never buy a box at the store again!

-Eat these chocolate-covered raisins on their own, or add them to trail mixes, snack mixes, or yogurt.
+Eat these chocolate-covered raisins on their own or add them to trail mixes, snack mixes, or yogurt.
 You can also experiment by substituting other dried fruits for some or all of the raisins in this recipe, and try mixing up the chocolate types.
 White chocolate and milk chocolate both add different elements that can be fun to play with, or dark chocolate adds a richer, sophisticated touch.